-With the Tikit Teams App, Analysts can quickly triage and solve problems without leaving Teams.
+With the Tikit Teams App, Agents can quickly triage and solve problems without leaving Teams.
 A triage channel gives your support team a live view of work and ticket history at a glance.
 Analysts can also interact directly with Tikit to find and work tickets using conversational triage, commands, and message actions.
 Analysts can also improve Ticket deflection from the Tikit app to streamline the support process and answer commonly asked questions intuitively.

-To learn about HelpBot head here.
+To learn about Tikit Virtual Agent head here.

 Triaging can be defined as assignment of urgency and categorization of a unit of work.
 In Tikit you can define a triage channel to receive notifications of all new tickets.
 Triage channel cards are dynamically updated so analysts can see the latest ticket details and comments.
 Analysts can even work a ticket without leaving the triage channel.

-To update the Tikit triage channel from Teams:
+To update the Tikit triage channel:

-- Open the channel you want to set as the triage channel.
+2. Select the Team you want to set the Triage Channel for

 For example, see the ticket to the right from the triage channel.
 This card has all of the ticket’s details, including the latest comments, and action buttons to work the ticket.
 To help unassigned tickets stand out in the triage channel, unassigned tickets use red text for the assignee.